allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 1. Time: Start Date/Time and End Date/Time.

-2. Al Day: The entire selected date.
+2. all Day: The entire selected date.

 3. Offset: Set the days/hours/minutes offset from the parent event, and set the duration.